shayne007/ai-agent-workflow/customer-service/README.md

 }
 we can see the response text and suggested actions. the response text is the response from the mcp server.

+one mcp client can connect to multiple mcp servers.
+- all the mcp servers should be started before starting the mcp client.